-"flight time" means-
+"Flight time-aeroplanes" means-

-(a) for aeroplanes and gliders, the total time from the moment an aeroplane or a glider moves for the purpose of taking off until the moment it finally comes to rest at the end of the flight and it is synonymous with the term "block to block" or "chock to chock" time in general usage which is measured from the time an
+the total time from the moment an aeroplane moves for the purpose of taking off until the moment it finally comes to rest at the end of the flight.

-- aeroplane first moves for the purpose of taking off until it finally stops at the end of the flight; - (b) for helicopter, the total time from the moment a helicopter rotor blades start turning until the moment a helicopter comes to rest at the end of the flight and the rotor blades are stopped; - (c) for airships or free balloon, the total time from the moment an airship or free balloon first becomes detached from the surface until the moment when it next becomes attached thereto or comes to rest thereon: - "flight time-remotely piloted aircraft systems" means the total time from the moment a command and control (C2) link is established between the remote pilot station (RPS) and the remotely piloted aircraft (RPA) for the purpose of taking off or from the moment the remote pilot receives control following handover until the moment the remote pilot completes a handover or the C2 link between the RPS and the RPA is terminated at the end of the flight; - "flight simulation training device" means any one of the following three types of apparatus in which flight conditions are simulated on the ground- - (a) a flight simulator, which provides an accurate representation of the cockpit of a particular aircraft type or an accurate representation of the remotely piloted aircraft system (RPAS) to the extent that the mechanical, electrical, electronic, etc. aircraft systems control functions, the normal environment of flight crewmembers, and the performance and flight characteristics of that type of aircraft are realistically simulated; - (b) a flight procedures trainer, which provides a realistic cockpit environment realistic RPAS environment
+"flight time- helicopters" means the total time from the moment a helicopter's rotor blades start turning until the moment the helicopter finally comes to rest at the end of the flight and the rotor blades are stopped;

+"Flight time-remotely piloted aircraft systems" means the total time from the moment a command and control (C2) link is established between the remote pilot station (RPS) and the remotely piloted aircraft (RPA) for the purpose of taking-off or from the movement the remote pilot receives control following handover until the movement the remote pilot completes a handover or the C2 link between the RPS and the RPA is terminated at the end of the flight;

-- and which simulates instrument responses, simple control functions of mechanical, electrical, electronic, etc. aircraft systems, and the performance and flight characteristics of aircraft of a particular class; - (c) a basic instrument flight trainer, which is equipped with appropriate instruments, and which simulates the cockpit environment of an aircraft the RPAS environment in flight in instrument flight conditions; - "glider" means a non-power-driven heavier-than-air aircraft, deriving its lift in flight chiefly from aerodynamic reactions on surfaces, which remain fixed under given conditions of flight; - "glider flight time" means the total time occupied in flight, whether being towed or not, from the moment the glider first moves for the purpose of taking off until the moment it comes to rest at the end of the flight; - "handover" means the act of passing piloting control from one remote pilot station to another; - "heavier-than-air aircraft" means any aircraft deriving its lift in flight chiefly from aerodynamic forces; - "helicopter" means a heavier-than-air aircraft supported in flight chiefly by the reactions of the air on one or more powerdriven rotors on substantially vertical axis; - "heliport" means an aerodrome or defined area on a structure intended to be used wholly or in part for the arrival, departure, and surface movement of helicopters; - "human performance" means human capabilities and limitations which have an impact on the safety and efficiency of aeronautical operations;
+- "glider" means a non-power-driven heavier-than-air aircraft, deriving its lift in flight chiefly from aerodynamic reactions on surfaces, which remain fixed under given conditions of flight; - "glider flight time" means the total time occupied in flight, whether being towed or not, from the moment the glider first moves for the purpose of taking off until the moment it comes to rest at the end of the flight; - "handover" means the act of passing piloting control from one remote pilot station to another; - "heavier-than-air aircraft" means any aircraft deriving its lift in flight chiefly from aerodynamic forces; - "helicopter" means a heavier-than-air aircraft supported in flight chiefly by the reactions of the air on one or more powerdriven rotors on substantially vertical axes; - "heliport" means an aerodrome or defined area on a structure intended to be used wholly or in part for the arrival, departure, and surface movement of helicopters; - "human performance" means human capabilities and limitations which have an impact on the safety and efficiency of aeronautical operations; - "ICAO competency framework" means a selected group of competencies, developed by ICAO for a given aviation discipline, each competence has an associated description and observable behaviours.

-- "inspection" means the examination of an aircraft or aircraft component to establish conformity with a standard approved by the Authority; - "instrument approach procedure" means a series of predetermined manoeuvres by reference to flight instruments with specified protection from obstacles from the initial approach fix, or where applicable from the beginning of a defined arrival route to a point from which a landing can be completed and thereafter, if a landing is not completed, to a position at which holding or enroute obstacle clearance criteria apply; - "instrument flight time" means the time during which a pilot is piloting an aircraft solely by reference to instruments and without external reference points or a remote pilot is piloting a remotely piloted aircraft, solely by reference to instruments and without external reference points; - "instrument ground time" means the time during which a pilot is practicing, on the ground, simulated instrument flight in a flight simulation training device approved by the Authority; - "instrument time" means time in which cockpit instruments are used as the sole means for navigation and control; - "instrument training" means training which is received from an authorised instructor under actual or simulated instrument meteorological conditions; - "Kg" means kilogrammes; - "knowledge test" means a test on the aeronautical knowledge areas required for a licence or rating that can be administered in written form or by a computer - "LAME course" means a training course for maintenance licence ratings in airframe, powerplant and avionics; - "licensed aircraft maintenance engineer" means a person licensed by the Authority to perform defined maintenance upon aircraft or aircraft components;
+- "inspection" means the examination of an aircraft or aircraft component to establish conformity with a standard approved by the Authority; - "instrument approach procedure" means a series of predetermined manoeuvres by reference to flight instruments with specified protection from obstacles from the initial approach fix, or where applicable from the beginning of a defined arrival route to a point from which a landing can be completed and thereafter, if a landing is not completed, to a position at which holding or enroute obstacle clearance criteria apply; - "instrument flight time" means the time during which a pilot is piloting an aircraft solely by reference to instruments and without external reference points .
+Note: applicable until 02 November 2022 - "instrument flight time" means the time during which a pilot is piloting an aircraft, or a remote pilot is piloting a remotely piloted aircraft, solely by reference to instruments and without external reference points.